GokulVSD/gokulvsd.github.io/_posts/2021-04-20-c++-raii-and-its-implications-part-1.md

 * You don't know how much memory you need at compile time.
 For instance, when reading a text file into a string, you usually don't know what size the file has, so you can't decide how much memory to allocate until you run the program.

 * You want to allocate memory which will persist after leaving the current scope.
-For instance, you may want to write a function `string readfile(string filename)` that returns the contents of a file.
+For instance, you may want to write a function `std::string readfile(std::string filename)` that returns the contents of a file.
 In this case, even if the stack could hold the entire file contents, you could not return from a function and keep the allocated memory block.

-Compared to other languages, dynamic allocation by the **you** in C++ is often unnecessary.
+Compared to other languages, dynamic allocation by **you** in C++ is often unnecessary.
 C++ has a neat construct called a destructor, which is a mechanism that allows you to manage resources by aligning the lifetime of the resource with the lifetime of a variable.
 This technique is called RAII [(Resource Acquisition Is Initialization)](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) and is a huge upside in using C++.
 In other words, we are removing the necessity to use the first reason to use dynamic allocation above, by making it not the code writer's problem.
-Objects "wrap" resources within them. std::string is a perfect example.
+Objects "wrap" resources within them. `std::string` is a perfect example.
 Observe the following code:
 ```c++
 int main(int argc, char* argv[]) {
     std::string s(argv[0]);
 }
 ```
-Wait a minute, we're actually allocating a variable amount of memory here, as the size of `s` is an input to the program.
+Wait a minute, we're actually allocating a variable amount of memory here, as the string to be stored in `s` is an input to the program.
 How? well, the `std::string` object allocates memory using the heap in its constructor and releases it in its destructor.
 The destructor is automatically invoked when we are about to leave the scope where the variable `s` exists.
 In this case, you did not need to manually manage any resources for `s` and still got the benefits of dynamic memory allocation.